nikuzewilfrid/cybersecurity-portfolio/SOC-Analysis/Sysmon-Incident-Detection/README.md

 - **Event ID 11** – File creation
 - **Event ID 13/14** – Registry access
 - **Event ID 16** - Sysmon configuration change

+Process creation (Event ID 1) and network connection (Event ID 3) events were not captured due to known limitations of Sysmon on older Windows builds.

+## Security Relevance
+Even with limited telemetry, Sysmon provided visibility into endpoint behavior and configuration changes, which are critical for incident response.

 ### 4. Document Detection Logic